DataDog/apigentools/docs/workflow.md

 # Typical apigentools Workflow

-This page summarizes the typical workflow that you would use when doing changes to your spec and regenerating your client code:
+This page summarizes the typical workflow for making changes to your spec and regenerating your client code:

 ## Overview

-Generally, the workflow steps are:

 * First time setup:
     1. Get set up